SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Related Work

 \section{Related Work}

-\paragraph{Metadata partitioning.} Early DFSs such as GFS~\cite{Ghemawat2003The-Google}, HDFS~\cite{5496972}, Farsite~\cite{Farsite} and QFS~\cite{QFS} manage all metadata in a single metadata server.
-For modern applications with many small files and massive concurrent metadata access, the single metadata server become a capacity and performace bottleneck.
-More recent DFSs partition namespace over multiple metadata servers to scale out.

-Some DFSs partition the directory tree in subtree granularity, such as AFS~\cite{10.1145/37499.37500} and Ceph~\cite{Weil2006Ceph}.
-While subtree partition preserves metadata locality, is prone to load imbalance~\cite{7832795,Wang2021Lunule}.
-Some other DFSs adopt per-directory partition, such as BeeGFS~\cite{BeeGFS}, IndexFS~\cite{Ren2014IndexFS,GIGA,TableFS}, HopsFS~\cite{Niazi2017HopsFS}, Tectonic~\cite{Pan2021Facebooktextquoterights}, and InfiniFS~\cite{Lv2022InfiniFS}.
+\paragraph{Metadata partitioning.} Early DFSs such as GFS~\cite{Ghemawat2003The-Google}, HDFS~\cite{Shvachko2010The-Hadoop}, Farsite~\cite{Farsite}, and QFS~\cite{QFS} manage all metadata on a single metadata server, resulting in poor scalability.
+More recent DFSs partition the namespace across multiple metadata servers to enable scalable metadata management.
+Some DFSs partition the directory tree at subtree granularity, such as AFS~\cite{10.1145/37499.37500} and CephFS~\cite{Weil2006Ceph}.
+While subtree partitioning preserves metadata locality, it is prone to load imbalance~\cite{7832795,Wang2021Lunule}.
+Some other DFSs use per-directory partitioning, such as BeeGFS~\cite{BeeGFS}, IndexFS~\cite{Ren2014IndexFS,GIGA,TableFS}, HopsFS~\cite{Niazi2017HopsFS}, Tectonic~\cite{Pan2021Facebooktextquoterights}, and InfiniFS~\cite{Lv2022InfiniFS}.
 Since they still group files' inodes with parent directories, they also suffer load imbalance when operations are intensively performed in a few directories.
-CFS~\cite{CFS} adopts per-file partitioning, which achieves good load balance but suffers cross-server coordination overhead for double-inode operations.
+CFS~\cite{CFS} adopts per-file partitioning, which achieves good load balance but incurs cross-server coordination overhead for double-inode operations.

-Previous DFSs have to trade off between load balance and operation overhead in partition granularity.
-Unlike previous DFSs, {\sys} achieves good load balance by partitioning in per-file granularity while hiding cross-server coordination overhead with asynchronous metadata updates.
+Previous DFSs have to trade off between load balance and operation overhead when choosing partitioning granularity.
+In contrast, {\sys} achieves good load balance by partitioning at per-file granularity while hiding cross-server coordination overhead through asynchronous metadata updates.
 In this way, {\sys} achieves the best of both worlds.